 Before You Go

-Parking: There is a charged car park next to the site managed by Cornwall County Council.
+Parking: There is a charged car park near to the site managed by Cornwall County Council.

-How to Find it: The castle is a 3/4 mile walk from the car park via Ready Money Beach.
+How to Find it: The castle, only accessible on foot, is a 3/4 mile walk from the car park via Ready Money Beach.
 The first section is a gentle slope down to the beach.
-From here the walk includes a steep climb through woodland which can become muddy in wet weather.
+From here the walk includes a challenging, steep climb through woodland which can become muddy in wet weather.

 Facilities: Public toilets can be found at Ready Money Beach.